EchoMAV/docs/docs/compile_l4t_orin.md

-# Compiling L4T for the Jetson Orin NX on the EchoPilot AI
+# Compiling L4T for the Jetson Orin NX and Orin Nano on the EchoPilot AI

 ## Instructions for customizing the device tree and compiling the kernel for the Orin NX on EchoPilot AI

-When a Jetson Orin NX module is included with an EchoPilot AI purchase, it is flashed with a custom Linux for Tegra (L4T) image which includes support for the hardware configuration of the EchoPilot AI.
+When a Jetson Orin NX or Orin Nano module is included with an EchoPilot AI purchase, it is flashed with a custom Linux for Tegra (L4T) image which includes support for the hardware configuration of the EchoPilot AI.
 If you wish to build/update the kernel for use with the EchoPilot AI, the instructions below will provide the information and files you need to ensure your custom image remains fully compatible with the EchoPilot AI hardware.
-When compared to a standard Nvidia development carrier board, the primary differences in the EchoPilot AI hardware are:
+When compared to a standard Nvidia development carrier board, the primary differences in the EchoPilot AI hardware are summarized below.
+In the build steps below you will be applying a customized DTB file which applies these fixes:

-1. The EchoPilot AI is functionally similar to an Nvidia Xavier NX (P3509) development kit board, with a few exceptions.
-One is that the EchoPilot AI does not have the EEPROM on board which Nvidia carrier boards use for internal board id storage.
-(EchoPilot AI does have an AT24CS01-STUM unique ID EEPROM at I2C 0x58 on the Jetson I2C bus.)
+The EchoPilot AI is functionally similar to an Nvidia Xavier NX (P3509) development kit board, with a few exceptions.
+- The EchoPilot AI does not have the EEPROM on board which Nvidia carrier boards use for internal board id storage.
+(EchoPilot AI does have an AT24CS01-STUM unique ID EEPROM at I2C 0x58 on the Jetson I2C bus.).

-We can therefore do a small patch to the device tree source files to stop L4T from trying to read this EEPROM and otherwise use the standard device tree for the P3509 carrier.
+- As of L4T 35.4.1, the display(hdmi) must be disabled as the EchoPilot AI is headless, otherwise the OS will not fully boot.
+- By default, the serial port routed to the Iridium connector (J10) is disabled.
+Our custom dtb enables it.

 !!!
 WARNING